COMPAS Profiling in Michigan Prisons

 Michigan criminal defense attorneys with experience in sentencing and with COMPAS

 It is vital that you have expert legal assistance if you are faced with criminal charges and the possibility of losing your freedom.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience representing people charged with violations of the criminal law and facing sentencing.
-There are times that a well-made argument at a sentencing hearing can make the difference between incarceration or probation.
-LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are in the state and federal courtroom around the State of Michigan every single day.
+Sometimes, a well-made argument at a sentencing hearing can make the difference between incarceration and probation.
+LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are in the state and federal courtrooms around Michigan daily.
 Criminal law is all we do.

 Contact Us - Michigan Criminal Defense Attorneys